NxPKG/khulnasoft-docs/content/stream/edit-videos/video-clipping.md

 }
 ```

-After the video clipping is complete, you can open the Cloudflare dashboard and video list to locate your video.
+After the video clipping is complete, you can open the Khulnasoft dashboard and video list to locate your video.
 When you select the video, the **Settings** tab displays a checkmark next to **Require Signed URLs**.

 ## Specify a thumbnail image